Elvis Andrus Preview, Player Props: White Sox vs. Royals

 Elvis Andrus At The Plate

-- Andrus is hitting .251 with 16 doubles, a triple, five home runs and 25 walks.
+- Andrus is batting .251 with 16 doubles, a triple, five home runs and 25 walks.

-- Andrus has picked up a hit in 55.2% of his 96 games this year, with at least two hits in 22.9% of them.

-- In 22.9% of his games this year, Andrus has notched at least one RBI.
-In 12 of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Andrus has had at least one RBI in 22.9% of his games this year (22 of 96), with more than one RBI 12 times (12.5%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 26 of 96 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.